-A coherence analysis (Thomson and Emery, 2014) was also performed to investigate the reliability of the SSH signal in the OSSEs at the different spatial scales, with respect to the NR (Figure 7 right panel).
+A coherency analysis (Thomson and Emery, 2014) was also performed to investigate the reliability of the SSH signal in the OSSEs at the different spatial scales, with respect to the NR (Figure 7 right panel).
 Spectral coherence is typically defined as the correlation between two signals as a function of wavelength (Ubelmann et al., 2015; Ponte and Klein, 2013; Klein et al., 2004).
 The spectral coherence between the SSH signals in the NR and in the OSSEs is defined as follow:

-$$C{spec} = \frac{Cr_s(NR, OSSE_k)}{S(NR) S(OSSE_k)}$$ (3)
+$$C{spec} = \frac{Cr_s(NR, OSSE_k)}{S(NR) \ S(OSSE_k)} \tag{3}$$ where Cr_s and S represent the cross-spectral density and spectral density, respectively, of the signals and k refers to kth15 experiment.

-where $Cr_s$ and S represent the cross-spectral density and spectral density, respectively, of the signals and k refers to the $k^{th}$ experiment.
+Differences among the OSSEs in terms of spectral coherence can be noticed down to spatial scales between 50 and 100 km.
+The assimilation of wide-swath altimetry data increased significantly the coherence between the SSH signals, with respect to the experiment which considers only nadir altimeters.
+At the large scale (200-400 km) the coherence between the SSH signals was fairly high (> 0.8) in all the OSSEs.
+Considering the coherence values at relevant spatial scales it is possible to inter-compare

-Differences between the OSSEs in terms of spectral coherence can be seen down to spatial scales between 50 and 100 km.
-The assimilation of wide-swath altimetry data increased significantly the coherence between the SSH signals, compared with the experiment that considers only nadir altimeters.
-At the large scale (200-400 km), the coherence between the SSH signals was fairly high (> 0.8) in all the OSSEs.
-Considering the coherence values at relevant spatial scales, it is possible to compare the results in each experiment, as shown in Table 6.
-In particular, a different coherence value observed at the same length scales in the OSSEs provides evidence about the increased (decreased) level of reliability obtained considering (neglecting) a given observing system.
-At spatial scales between 100 and 200 km, the coherence increased by 20 % when considering one wideswath and the nadir altimeters (OSSE2), compared to OSSE1.
-Similar values were observed for two wide-swath altimeters in OSSE3.
-Looking at the sensitivity of the system to radar interferometer induced error, the observing system designed in OSSE4 had the most significant impact on the spectral coherence in ocean analysis at these spatial scales, relative to OSSE1 (> 20 %).
+- 20 the results in each experiment, as shown in Table 5.
+In particular, a different coherency value observed at the same length scales in the OSSEs provide evidences about the increased (decreased) level of reliability obtained considering (neglecting) a given observing system.
+At spatial scales between 100 and 200 km, the coherence increased by 20 % considering one wide-swath and the nadir altimeters (OSSE2) relative to OSSE1.
+Similar values were observed considering two wide-swath altimeters in OSSE3.
+Looking at the sensitivity of the system to the radar interferometer error, the observing system designed in OSSE4 - 25 had the most significant impact on the spectral coherence in the ocean analysis at these spatial scales, relative to OSSE1 (> 20 %).
 At the small scales (< 90 km) the coherence was lower than 0.4 in all the experiments.
-Aware of the limited significance of low coherence values (< 0.5), we here compare the results obtained in the OSSEs in order to obtain a qualitative assessment of the impact of the forthcoming altimeters on the spatial scales smaller than 100 km.
-At these wavelengths the coherence in OSSE1 was in all cases lower than in the other OSSEs and the system was sensitive to the higher repeat cycle of the wideswath measurements considered: when the data of one (OSSE2) and two (OSSE3) wide-swath altimeters were included, the coherence of the SSH signals in ocean analysis increased accordingly.
-The difference between the results of OSSE3 and OSSE4 was not significant ( $C{spec}$ ranged between 0.2-0.4), even though greater qualitative coherence of the SSH signals due to more "accurate" wide-swath altimeters (Figure 7 right panel, green line) was observed down to spatial scales smaller than 70 km.
+Aware of the limited significance of low coherency values (< 0.5), here we compare the results obtained in the OSSEs to obtain a qualitative evaluation of the impact of the forthcoming altimeters on the spatial scales smaller than 100 km.
+At these wavelengths the coherence in OSSE1 was always lower than in the other OSSEs and the system was sensitive to the repetitivity of the wide-swath measurements - 30 considered: introducing the data of one (OSSE2) and two (OSSE3) wide-swath altimeters the coherence of the SSH signals in the ocean analysis increased accordingly.
+The difference between the results of OSSE3 and OSSE4 was not significant (C{spec} ranged between 0.2-0.4), even though an higher coherency of the SSH signals due to "accurate" wide-swath altimeters (Figure 7 green line) was qualitatively noticed down to spatial scales smaller than 70 km.

-These results can be qualitatively extended to ocean forecasting over the same spatial domain (not shown).
+These results can be qualitatively extended to the ocean forecast considered over the same spatial domain (not shown).
+The results of the spectral analysis, in terms of error and coherency, are summarized in Table 5.

-25 6 Impact on velocity fields
+6 Impact on velocity fields